Jollof-inspired Rice Dish with Plantain

-This spicy African rice dish is a great one-pan dinner, served here with golden, slightly sweet plantain.
+This spicy West African-inspired rice dish is a great one-pan dinner, served here with golden, slightly sweet plantain.

 You will need: a blender or food processor.